pskinnerthyme/dagster/docs/docs-beta/docs/tutorial/01-etl-tutorial-introduction.md

 # Build your first ETL pipeline

 Welcome to this hands-on tutorial where you'll learn how to build an ETL pipeline with Dagster while exploring key parts of Dagster.
-If you haven't already, complete the [Quick Start](/getting-started/quickstart) tutorial to get familiar with Dagster.

 ## What you'll learn